MattHoldsworth/CAB302-PracOne/README.md

 * * *

 ## Exercise 0: Getting Started
-Text resources for this practical are available on Blackboard via CAB302->Learning Resources->Help Guides and Other Resources.
-Links to windows executables for Eclipse and other programmes can also be found on Blackboard via CAB302->Learning Resources->Windows Software.
+Text resources for this practical are available on Blackboard via `CAB302->Learning Resources->Help Guides and Other Resources`.
+Links to windows executables for Eclipse and other programmes can also be found on Blackboard via `CAB302->Learning Resources->Windows Software`.

 Consult the [_Software Environment Handbook_] on Blackboard for instructions on how to install __Java__ and __Eclipse__ on your own computer, or follow your tutor's instructions for how to use a version on the lab machines.